What we know

 Will it cover all the books?

 Way too early to say.
 If the first season is successful, the source material supports multiple seasons.
-The series has 8 books (9 when complete) with increasingly complex and cinematic set pieces.
+The series has 8 announced books (9 when complete) with 7 currently published and Book 8 (A Parade of Horribles) releasing May 12, 2026.
 The later books -- faction wars, card battles, fairytale mazes -- would make incredible television.

 I haven't read the books.
 Should I start now?